DPsurv: Dual-Prototype Evidential Fusion for Uncertainty-Aware and Interpretable Whole-Slide Image Survival Prediction: Experiments

-\textbf{Feature-phenotypes interpretation} We visualize the assignment map together with the patch prototype distribution to examine the morphological phenotypes captured in WSIs.
-As shown in Figure~\ref{fig:interpretability}A with annotations from board-certified pathologists, the learned patch prototypes correspond to distinct morphological phenotypes, including tumor regions with varying cellular density, necrotic and inflammatory areas, and surrounding normal lung tissue and stromal regions.
+\textbf{Feature-level interpretability.} We visualize the assignment map together with the \textbf{patch prototype} distribution to examine the morphological phenotypes captured in WSIs (Remark~\ref{rem:assignment_map}).
+As shown in Figure~\ref{fig:interpretability}A, the learned patch prototypes correspond to distinct tissue phenotypes, including tumor regions with different cellular densities, necrotic and inflammatory regions, as well as surrounding normal lung and stromal tissue.
+To evaluate the pathological relevance of the learned prototypes, two board-certified pathologists independently annotated the morphological identity of each prototype while blinded to the model assignments.
+The strong agreement between the pathological annotations and the learned prototype assignments suggests that DPsurv captures clinically meaningful tissue structure rather than arbitrary feature clusters.

-\textbf{Survival reasoning interpretation} Figure~\ref{fig:interpretability}B visualizes the reasoning process from each component to its corresponding evidence.
-For a given target component, its risk evidence is derived by combining the evidence from component prototypes according to their similarity.
-Pathologists’ assessments confirm that the component prototypes identified by our model correspond to distinct phenotypic subtypes, such as solid sheets of tumor cells with minimal stroma, solid–acinar patterns with stromal plasma cell infiltrates, and acinar–cribriform growth with prominent lymphoid infiltration.
-Necrosis and mitotic activity are most evident in component prototype-1, less pronounced in component prototype-2, and least apparent in component prototype-3, which is consistent with the relative risk indicated by their predicted PST values.
-Moreover, the aggregation process is inherently interpretable, as each component prototype’s contribution can be examined via its PST and associated BPI.
-Aggregating evidence across component prototypes yields more stable risk estimates, reflected in narrower BPIs.
+\textbf{Reasoning-level interpretability.} Figure~\ref{fig:interpretability}B visualizes how each component is mapped to survival evidence.
+For a target component, its risk evidence is obtained by aggregating evidence from component prototypes according to cosine similarity.
+Prototypes with higher similarity contribute more strongly to the final evidence, while dissimilar prototypes are naturally suppressed, making the reasoning process transparent and traceable.
+Pathologists confirmed that the learned component prototypes correspond to distinct phenotypic subtypes, including solid sheets of tumor cells with minimal stroma, solid--acinar patterns with stromal plasma cell infiltration, and acinar--cribriform growth with prominent lymphoid infiltration.
+Necrosis and mitotic activity are most prominent in component prototype-1, less evident in prototype-2, and weakest in prototype-3, consistent with the relative risk reflected by their predicted PST values (Remark~\ref{rem:pst}).
+Intuitively, PST represents the most plausible survival time associated with a prototype, while BPI characterizes the uncertainty of that estimate.
+Wider BPIs indicate greater epistemic uncertainty, typically arising from limited or conflicting evidence.
+Aggregating evidence across multiple component prototypes produces more stable survival estimates and narrower BPIs, as consistent evidence reduces uncertainty in the fused prediction.